Boundaries between the continents: Africa and Europe

 The African and European mainlands are non-contiguous, and the delineation between these continents is thus merely a question of which islands are to be associated with which continent.

 The Portuguese Atlantic island possession of the Azores is 1368 km from Europe and 1507 km from Africa, and is sometimes grouped with Europe.
 By contrast, the Canary Islands and the Madeira islands (the latter of which also include the Desertas Islands and the Savage Islands) off the Atlantic coast of Morocco are much closer to, and usually grouped with, Africa; the Canary Islands are only 100 km from the African mainland at their closest point but 945 km from the European mainland, while Madeira is 520 km from the African mainland and 1000 km from the European mainland.
-In his 1895 book Africa: Volume 2, author Augustus Henry Keane remarked, "In the North Atlantic there are four insular groups — Madeira, the Canaries, Cape Verde and Azores — which are usually assigned to Africa, although the Canaries and Cape Verde alone belong geographically to that continent, the Azores are lost, so to say, in mid-Atlantic."
+In his 1895 book Africa: Volume 2, author Augustus Henry Keane remarked, "In the North Atlantic there are four insular groups — Madeira, the Canaries, Cape Verde, and the Azores — which are usually assigned to Africa, although the Canaries and Cape Verde alone belong geographically to that continent, the Azores are lost, so to say, in mid-Atlantic."

-The Mediterranean island country of Malta is about 81 km from the coast of Sicily — much closer than the 288 km distance to the African mainland.
-The nearby Italian island of Lampedusa (principal island of the Pelagie Islands) is 207 km from Sicily while just 127 km from the African mainland; similarly, Pantelleria is 100 km from Sicily and just 71 km from the African mainland.
+The Mediterranean island country of Malta was considered a part of Africa for centuries.
+However, it is much closer to the coast of Sicily (a distance of about 81 km) than it is to the African mainland (roughly 288 km away).
+The nearby Italian island of Lampedusa (principal island of the Pelagian Islands) is 207 km from Sicily while just 127 km from the African mainland; similarly, Pantelleria is 100 km from Sicily and just 71 km from the African mainland.
 All of these Mediterranean islands, including Malta and Sicily, are actually located on the African Plate, and could be considered part of the African continent geologically.
 However, for political and cultural reasons, maps generally display them as part of Europe instead.

 A single Spanish islet, known as Alboran Island, is also debatably located on either the African Plate or the Eurasian Plate.
 This island is located in the Alboran Sea, 50 km (31 mi) north of the Moroccan coast and 90 km (56 mi) south of Spain.